 Special Educational Needs Team

-My main role is co-ordinating provision for children who require additional support throughout the school, ensuring that intervention programmes are tailored and delivered by trained members of staff to match the needs of individual children.
-I also lead ILP review meetings three times a year, when parents and children are invited to discuss their progress towards their targets that were set and decide upon new targets to work on.
+My main role is co-ordinating provision for children who require additional support throughout the school, ensuring that intervention programmes are personalised and delivered by trained members of staff to match the needs of individual children.
+I also lead ILP review meetings three times a year, at which parents and children are invited to discuss children's progress towards their targets and decide upon new targets to work on.

 I refer children to external agencies (with parental consent), if we feel that we need a better understanding of how to support a particular child’s needs.

 I also work closely with families that may need additional support due to family relationships, bereavement, housing issues, behavioural issues, to name but a few.
 I am closely supported by other members of my team including…

 Special Needs Teacher: Mrs Smith

-Our learning mentor, Mrs Bennet works on Thursdays and Fridays.
+Our learning mentor, Mrs Bennett works on Thursdays and Fridays.
 Children can be referred to the learning mentor either by their class teacher, the head teacher or by myself.
 The reason for their referral can be anything from low self-esteem, confidence issues, anxiety, family breakdowns, or any other problem that may be preventing the child from accessing their learning and achieving their full potential.
 The learning mentor will work with a child that is referred to her on a 1:1 or small group basis striving to achieve targets that her and the child will have set together.
 Parental consent will have been gained before any child begins work with the learning mentor.
 Mrs Bennett also provides lunchtime support for children who may need some additional ‘nurture’ time, or for children who may be having social integration difficulties.